Contrast-Security-OSS/agent-operator/README.md

 kubectl apply -f https://github.com/Contrast-Security-OSS/agent-operator/releases/latest/download/install-prod.yaml
 ```

+The operator can also be deployed using Helm - see [contrastsecurity.dev/helm-charts](https://contrastsecurity.dev/helm-charts/).

 Further documentation and examples can be found on [docs.contrastsecurity.com](https://docs.contrastsecurity.com/en/agent-operator.html) ([en](https://docs.contrastsecurity.com/en/agent-operator.html)/[jp](https://docs.contrastsecurity.jp/ja/agent-operator.html)).

 ## Releases

-Builds released into the the `public` environment are are published to DockerHub and Quay.
+Builds released into the the `public` environment are published to DockerHub and Quay.
 Manifests are uploaded to the [GitHub releases page](https://github.com/Contrast-Security-OSS/agent-operator/releases).

 Releases are tagged using the following format: